 Definitions

-“Officer” shall refer to the Student Body President, Student Body Vice President, any Executive Commissioner, any Assistant Executive Commissioner, the Parliamentarian, the Vice Chair of the Senate, the Chief Justice, or the Administrative Assistant.
+“Officer” shall refer to the Student Body President, Student Body Vice President, any Executive Commissioner, any Assistant Executive Commissioner, the Parliamentarian, the Vice Chair of the Student Senate, the Chief Justice, or the Administrative Assistant.

 “Student Body Constitution” shall refer to the Constitution of the Student Body of North Dakota State University of Agriculture and Applied Science.

-“Student Senate” or “Senate” shall refer to the body established by Article II of the Student Body Constitution
+“Student Senate” shall refer to the body established by Article II of the Student Body Constitution.

 “Student Court” or “Court” shall refer to the body established by Article IV of the Student Body Constitution.

-“Senate Bills” are used when the Senate takes an action or makes a change to an official document.
+“Senate Bills” are used when the Student Senate takes an action or makes a change to an official document.
 Senate Bills may be abbreviated “SB.”

-“Senate Resolutions” are used to express the opinion of the Senate and expire at the end of the Senate year.
+“Senate Resolutions” are used to express the opinion of the Student Senate and expire at the end of the Senate year.
 Senate Resolutions have no binding power.
 Senate Resolutions may be abbreviated “SR.”

-“Special Projects” are events or projects sponsored by student-run Tier I, Tier II, or Tier III organizations open to the entire student body.
+“Special Projects” are events or projects sponsored by student-run Tier I, Tier II, or Tier III organizations open to the student body.
 Special Projects may be abbreviated “SP.”

 “Contingency Requests” are requests for funding for items or events unforeseen at the time of budgeting.
 Contingency Requests may be abbreviated “CR.”

-“Reserve Requests” are requests for money to be withdrawn from the Student Activity Fee Reserve Fund.
+“Reserve Requests” are requests for money to be allocated from the Student Government Reserve Fund.
 Reserve Requests may be abbreviated “RR.”

-“Temporary Organization Requests for Funding” are requests for funding from temporary organizations, as prescribed by the Commission of Student Organizations or organizations that were temporary at the time of budgeting.
+“Temporary Organization Requests for Funding” are requests for funding from organizations granted temporary status by the CSO Commission, or organizations that were temporary at the time of budgeting.
 Temporary Organization Requests for Funding may be abbreviated “TORFF.”

 “University Policy Bills” are proposed changes to university policies routed to the student senate by the Senate Coordinating Council.
 University Policy Bills may be abbreviated “UP.”